-The smart objects workshop will focus on how the intelligence situated in these smart objects can be used to provide more efficient and enjoyable interaction possibilities for the users.
-The underlying research fields pose unique challenges and opportunities for designing the interaction with such devices.
+The SmartObjects Workshop will focus on how the intelligence situated in these smart objects can be used to provide more efficient and enjoyable interaction possibilities for the users.
+The underlying research fields pose unique challenges and opportunities for designing the interaction with smart objects.

 - novel interaction concepts for smart objects